 A silva expedition compass and maps are optional but very good to have, especially if you want to improve on your navigation skills.
 (Maps: Carte de Randonnee 3633T and 3532T for Val D’Isere, Tignes and St Foy.
 You can purchase the maps at the Tabac in Tignes.

-All skis and equipment can be rented in resort at: https://mountainstory.fr/en/home/
+All skis and ski touring equipment can be rented in the station Sainte Foy Ski Resort at Ski Set

 An average day will be 9am – 3.30/4pm.
-The itinerary is likely to change due to individual and group goals and the weather.
+The itinerary is likely to change due to individual, group goals and the weather.

 Day 1: Monday: Introduction meeting.
 Introduction to the use of avalanche equipment, ski touring equipment and techniques on lower pisted slopes.
 Warm up to find our ski legs on the piste with a technical focus on balance and other fundamental elements.
-Guided day on how to plan a tour.
+Avalanche training if needed.
+Option to do a ski tour to planay desous.
+To discuss weather information and

 Day 3: Wednesday: Member of group plans and leads with assistance.
-Technical focus on off-piste skiing and variable conditions.
+Technical focus on off-piste skiing and variable conditions in a different area such as Tignes, Val or Les Arcs.

 Please let us know if you are interested in this course and if you know of anyone else that would by emailing Floss at [email protected].
 I am happy to answer any questions that you may have.